k21971/EvilHack/doc/evilhack-changelog.md

 - Add chance for doors on jail cells in Goblin Town; adjust odds for shop and hammer spawning
 - Enshelled tortle blocks stinging/crushing attacks
+- Change 'splash of acid' to 'torrent of acid'